-Born in Beaumont, Texas, Lisa Sandlin grew up in oil-refinery air, sixty miles from the Gulf of Mexico.
-She raised a son in Santa Fe, New Mexico, then moved to Nebraska where she taught for the better part of 20 years.
-Her books include two short story collections from Cinco Puntos--The Famous Thing about Death and Message to the Nurse of Dreams--as well as In the River Province: Stories (SMU Publishing) and You Who Make the Sky Bend (Pinyon Publishing), a unique collaboration between painter and writer celebrating retablos and santos of the American Southwest.
-Lisa’s previous novel with Cinco Puntos Press, The Do-Right, won the Dashiell Hammett Prize Award in 2015, and her upcoming The Bird Boys will also be published by Cinco Puntos in July 2019.
+Born in Beaumont, Texas, Lisa Sandlin grew up in oil-refinery air, 60 miles from the Gulf of Mexico.
+She raised a son in Santa Fe, then moved to Nebraska, where she taught for the better part of 20 years.
+Her books include two short story collections from Cinco Puntos—The Famous Thing About Death and Message to the Nurse of Dreams—as well as In the River Province: Stories (SMU Publishing) and You Who Make the Sky Bend (Pinyon Publishing), a unique collaboration between painter and writer celebrating retablos and santos of the American Southwest.
+Her previous novel with Cinco Puntos Press, The Do-Right, won the Dashiell Hammett Prize Award in 2015, and her upcoming The Bird Boys will be published by Cinco Puntos in July 2019.
 Her work has earned an NEA Fellowship, a Dobie Paisano Fellowship, a Pushcart Prize, the Jesse Jones Award from the Texas Institute of Letters, and story-of-the-year awards from Shenandoah, Southwest Review, and Crazy Horse.

 Stephen Savage is an award-winning children’s book author and illustrator whose accolades include a New York Times Best Illustrated Book (Polar Bear Night) and a Geisel Honor (Supertruck).
 His picture book Polar Bear Night was a New York Times bestseller.
 His upcoming The Babysitter From Another Planet will be published by Neal Porter Books in February 2019.
 He teaches at the School of Visual Arts and lives in Brooklyn, New York.